 A Glowforge is a 3D laser printer.
 It’s a CO2 laser that can be used to make so many amazing things!
-A wide variety of materials can be cut and/or engraved with it, such as wood, acrylic, fabric, leather, tile, canvas, etc. You can even laser mark metal (using special marking products).
+There are many brands of CO2 lasers, and Glowforge is one of those brands.
+A wide variety of materials can be cut and/or engraved with a CO2 laser, such as wood, acrylic, fabric, leather, tile, canvas, etc. You can even laser mark metal (using special marking products).

-It’s important to note that only materials that are safe for a CO2 laser are safe to use with Glowforge.
+Just remember to make sure you only use materials that are safe for a CO2 laser.
 Check out more about what materials can be used!

 How do you use a Glowforge?